-The Nordic-proprietary %XMODEMSLEEP command subscribes modem sleep notifications.
-Based on the %XMODEMSLEEP indications, the application can optimize its power efficiency by synchronizing its operations to the modem's sleeps and wake-ups and radio activity and inactivity. v1.3.x
+The proprietary %XMODEMSLEEP command subscribes modem sleep notifications.
+Based on the %XMODEMSLEEP indications, the application can optimize its power efficiency by synchronizing its operations with the sleep and wake-up events of the modem and the radio activity and inactivity. v1.3.x